 Operational Goal 1: Licensing.
-To ensure that all individuals applying for licensure or certification in the state of Texas as Professional Geoscientists ("PG") or Geoscientists-in-Training ("GIT") meet/exceed all licensing and certification requirements as set forth in the Texas Geoscience Practice Act ("Geoscience Act") and all related Rules promulgated by the TBPG.
-It is further the TBPG's goal with respect to licensure to ensure that all entities seeking to register as Geoscience Firms complete the necessary application and meet/exceed all other registration requirements as established by the TBPG.
-With respect to existing licenses, certifications, and registrations, it is the TBPG's goal to ensure that the renewal process for same is efficient and effective to maintain the established high standards for the practice of geoscience in the state of Texas.
+To ensure that individuals applying for licensure or certification in the state of Texas as Professional Geoscientists ("PG") or Geoscientists-in-Training ("GIT") meet/exceed licensing and certification requirements as set forth in the Texas Geoscience Practice Act ("Geoscience Act") and related Rules promulgated by the TBPG.
+It is further the TBPG's goal to ensure that entities seeking to register as Geoscience Firms complete the necessary application and meet/exceed other registration requirements as established by the TBPG.
+With respect to existing licenses, certifications, and registrations, it is the TBPG's goal to ensure that the renewal process is efficient and effective to maintain the established standards for the practice of geoscience in the State of Texas.